elsayedelmandoh/elsayedelmandoh/README.md

 ## 📝 About Me
 - 🧑‍💻 I'm Elsayed, hailing from Egypt.<br>
 - 🧠 I specialize in machine learning, deep learning, and natural language processing.<br>
-- 🚀 I'm on a mission to enhance my leadership and entrepreneurship skills to become a more effective leader.<br>
+- 🚀 I'm on a mission to enhance my leadership and technical skills to become a more effective leader.<br>
 - 🎯  I seek a role where I can apply these skills to plan, manage, and execute projects in a supportive team environment.<br>
 - 🌟 I enjoy learning and keeping up with the latest advancements in the field.<br>
 - 🗣️ Feel free to chat with me about anything related to machine learning, deep learning, or natural language processing.<br>